openmrs/openmrs-module-messaging/README.md

 OpenMRS-Module-Messaging
 ========================

-The messaging module allows you to send all kinds of messages, including email and SMS.
-It also helps you handle various ancillary aspects of messaging, including managing addresses and browsing past conversations. recently, it has an easy-to-use API so that other modules can incorporate messaging into their own projects.
+The Messaging Module allows you to send all kinds of messages, including email and SMS.
+It also helps you handle various ancillary aspects of messaging, including managing addresses and browsing past conversations.
+Recently, it has an easy-to-use API so that other modules can incorporate messaging into their own projects.

 Developer Quick Start
 ========================